 The detailed instructions for making this recipe are included in the recipe card below.
 Here's an overview of the steps:

-- Place the steak on a clean work surface.
-Locate the muscle fibers running through it (as shown in the video below).
+Unfold the steak, place it on a clean work surface, and locate the muscle fibers running through it.
 When it's cooked, you'll want to sever them when slicing the steak, and it's easier to spot them when the steak is raw.

-Like all steaks and roasts, letting the meat rest before you slice it is important.
-If you cut into it immediately, juices will escape into the cutting board, and the steak will not be as juicy.
+- Like all steaks and roasts, it's important to let the meat rest before you slice it.
+If you cut into it immediately, juices will escape, and the steak will not be as juicy.

 Recipe FAQs